 Aim to be debt-free

 Your focus for the next decade should be on how you can enter retirement with as little debt as possible.
-The average mortgage in Australia is $384,7003, according to the Australian Bureau of Statistics.
+The average mortgage in Australia for those aged in their 50s is around $320,0002.

-Imagine if you were in a position to retire without having to make monthly repayments on sizable amounts like this?
-There are numerous strategies for shrinking your mortgage fast, from setting up offset accounts to making lump-sum repayments.
+Imagine if you were in a position to retire without having to make sizeable monthly home loan repayments.
+There are numerous strategies for shrinking your mortgage fast, from setting up offset accounts to maximising your super to help you retire, to using your property to your advantage… and even making lump-sum repayments.

-Don’t forget other, smaller debts as well.
-While your home loan likely comes with an interest rate of between 2.5% and 5%, credit cards and personal loans often have much higher interest rates attached to them.
+Don’t forget other smaller debts as well.
+While your home loan likely comes with an interest rate of between 2% and 5%, credit cards and personal loans often have much higher interest rates attached to them.
 The sooner you get rid of this debt, the sooner you can channel money into your retirement finances to help you build a comfortable retirement income.

 Teach your kids to be independent

-A recent report4 found that more than 5 million Australians provide support to their adult children, and now is certainly a time that many parents will be thinking about it.
-If your children were among the 3.1 million people5 who withdrew money under the early super access scheme (as at 23 August 2020), and you’re in a position to be able to help, consider working out a way that you can help them to repay the money over the coming months.
+A recent report3 found that more than 44% of Australians provide support to their adult children, and now is certainly a time that many parents will be thinking about it.
+If your children were among the 3.5 million people1 who withdrew money under the early super access scheme (as at 23 August 2020), and you’re in a position to be able to assist, consider working out a way that you can help them to repay the money over the coming months.

 Of course your kids will always come first, but helping those around you shouldn’t put you in a position where you’re unable to retire comfortably.
-You can always share with your children our tips for people in their 20s or 30s and allow them to set their own course in planning their finances.
+If they’re adults, you can always share with your children our tips for people in their 20s or 30s, and allow them to set their own course in planning their finances.

 Focus on paying off credit cards, mortgages and other loans now, with the goal of being debt-free before stopping work.